A New York holiday is incomplete without a visit to the Statue of Liberty.

 The experience of being on the free Staten Island Ferry is so moving (pun intended!) that the backdrop of the Staten Island Ferry’s route is a popular place for film shoots.

-The Staten Island Ferry isn’t just about seeing Statue of Liberty.
+The Staten Island Ferry isn’t just about seeing the Statue of Liberty.

 You get to see a lot more fascinating views during your 25 minutes on the boat.